-- If enabled, Genesys will identify a customer using the Automatic Number Identification (ANI) / Caller Line Identification (CLI).
+- If enabled, Genesys identifies a customer using the Automatic Number Identification (ANI) / Caller Line Identification (CLI).

 - If ANI / CLI are available, Genesys performs a lookup in the company's database to identify the caller.

-- If identification via ANI / CLI is disabled or fails, Genesys will ask for a separate Identifier (e.g. customer ID, account number, tracking number) to identify the customer.
+- If identification via ANI / CLI is disabled or fails, Genesys asks for a separate Identifier (for example customer ID, account number, tracking number) to identify the customer.
 This question must require numeric entry.
 If the customer does not have the necessary information, Genesys asks the customer to press a specific DTMF tone.

 - The customer input is validated against the customer database.